Extraordinary (Mandy Moore song)

 "Extraordinary" is a song recorded by American singer-songwriter Mandy Moore.
 It was released as the first single from her fourth studio album, Wild Hope (2007).
 The song was written by Moore, Deb Talan, and Steve Tannen and produced by John Algia.
-"Extraordinary" is a indie rhythmic folk pop, with arrangment of acoustic guitar, drums, keyboards, and electric guitar.
+"Extraordinary" is an indie rhythmic folk pop, with an arrangement of acoustic guitar, drums, keyboards, and electric guitar.

 Release

 Moore performed the song live for the first time at the official first televised ceremony of the Brick Awards on The CW, though she has also performed the song at a number of smaller gigs.
 Billboard magazine said that "Moore's once-girlish vocals now project a richer, more purposeful texture, well-suited to the autobiographical theme...".

 Chart performance

 The song peaked at number 2 on the US Bubbling Under Hot 100 and number 25 on the Adult Top 40 chart.
-As of July 2012, "Extraordinary" has sold 287,000 paid digital downloads in the United States, according to Nielsen SoundScan.

 Music video

 The music video of "Extraordinary" was directed by Ace Norton.
 The music video featured green screen footage of Moore as different characters, including a hippie chick, a rocker chick, a '50s housewife and Amelia Earhart.
 The characters are hanging on and standing upon each other with some holding on to different objects.
 "She's kind of the hero," Moore explained.
 "She's the Mandy that makes the move to jump off the tower and be extraordinary."
 The music video was shot in Los Angeles, despite being filmed inside the studio with the city setting.
 It entered the VH1's Top 20 Video Countdown chart at number twelve.